Universal set of Observables for Forecasting Physical Systems through Causal Embedding

 A dynamical system in this work is a tuple $(U,T)$ where $U$ is a compact metric space and $T: U \to U$ is a surjective function (that is not necessarily continuous).
-In fact, if $A$ is any invariant set, i.e., if $T(A):=\cup_{u\in A} Tu = A$, then $T$ is surjective on $A$, so if $T$ is not surjective to start with we can restrict the non-transient dynamics to an invariant set.
-We call a bi-infinite sequence $\bar{u} = \{u_n\}_{n\in \mathbb{Z}}$ that obeys the update equation, $u_{n+1}=Tu_n$ where $n \in \mathbb{Z}$ as an orbit/trajectory of $T$, and since $T$ is surjective there is at least one orbit through each point in $U$.
-Throughout, we say that a space $Z$ is embedded in $X$ if there exists $Y\subset X$ and a function $f$ so that $f:Z \to Y$ is a homeomorphism.
+When $T$ is not surjective to start with we can restrict the non-transient dynamics to an invariant set $A$ (i.e., $T(A):=\cup_{u\in A} T(u) = A$) and $T$ restricted to $A$ is surjective.
+Due to the surjectivity, We call a bi-infinite sequence $\bar{u} = \{u_n\}_{n\in \mathbb{Z}}$ that obeys the update equation, $u_{n+1}=T(u_n)$ where $n \in \mathbb{Z}$ as an orbit/trajectory of $T$, and since $T$ is surjective there is at least one orbit ``through" each point in $U$.

-The problem of forecasting a dynamical system involves predicting $u_{m+1},u_{m+2},\ldots$ given the finite segment of an orbit $u_{0},u_{1},\ldots,u_{m}$ of an unknown $T$.
-By a problem of learning a dynamical system from data, we mean learning model equations that can be used to regenerate and forecast the data.
-The model equations could involve other hidden or auxiliary variables.
-A core concept in dynamical systems theory is the notion of equivalent dynamical systems.
-Finding an equivalent dynamical system to $(U,T)$ means finding another dynamical system $(V,S)$ so that there exists a homeomorphism $\phi:U \to V$ with the property that $\phi \circ T=S\circ \phi$.
-Such a map $\phi$ is called a conjugacy and we say that $(V,S)$ is conjugate to $(U,T)$ or simply $S$ is conjugate to $T$.
-If we relax the condition on $\phi$ where, instead of having a homeomorphism, we only require $\phi$ to be continuous, then we call $\phi$ a semi-conjugacy, and say that $S$ is semi-conjugate to $T$.
-When $S$ is conjugate to $T$ it means that there is a one-to-one correspondence (e.g., \cite{de2013elements}) in the dynamics between the two systems, whereas when $S$ is semi-conjugate to $T$ with $\phi$ a many-to-one mapping then $(V,S)$ provides a coarse-grained description of the $(U,T)$.
-When $S$ is semi-conjugate to $T$ then it is customary to say that $S$ is a factor of $T$ or that $T$ is an extension of $S$.
-In essence, an extension is a larger system that captures all the important dynamics of its factor (e.g., \cite{de2013elements}).
+Finding an equivalent dynamical system to $(U,T)$ means finding another dynamical system $(U',T')$ so that there exists a homeomorphism $\phi:U \to U'$ with the property that $\phi \circ T=T'\circ \phi$.
+Such a map $\phi$ is called a conjugacy and we say that $(U',T')$ is conjugate to $(U,T)$ or simply $T'$ is conjugate to $T$.
+If we relax the condition on $\phi$ where, instead of having a homeomorphism, we only require $\phi$ to be continuous, then we call $\phi$ a semi-conjugacy, and say that $T'$ is semi-conjugate to $T$.
+When $T'$ is semi-conjugate to $T$ then it is customary to say that $T$ is a (dynamical) extension of $T'$ and captures the dynamics of $T$, while $T'$ cannot have any additional complexity (measured through topological entropy) than present in $T$ (e.g., \cite{de2013elements}).
+Our aim here is to build a model that is either conjugate or a (dynamical) extension of the underlying system so that the underlying system can be forecasted.

+Driven systems have an analog of semi-conjugacy too \cite{Manju_Nonlinearity}.
+For learning the underlying input dynamics using a driven system, its solution should not have additional ``complexity" (see \cite{Supp}) than that is present in the input.
+Hence there needs to be a function called the universal semi-conjugacy $h$ mapping a left-infinite sequence in $U$ to $X$ so that $h \circ \sigma_v = g(v,\cdot) \circ h$ where $\sigma_v((\ldots, u_{-2},u_{-1}))=(\ldots, u_{-2},u_{-1},v)$ \cite{Manju_Nonlinearity} (equivalently the diagram in \cite{Supp} commutes).